S$75m grant to boost Singapore as enterprise financing hub

 The Listing Grant with different funding tiers will encourage eligible enterprises across a range of sectors to list on the Singapore Exchange (SGX).

-Tech and high growth companies must have a minimum market capitalisation of $300 million to be eligible.
+Tech and high growth companies must have a minimum market capitalisation of S$300 million to be eligible.

 To help enhance research coverage and groom equity research talent the Research Talent Development Grant will co-fund 70 per cent of the salaries for fresh graduates hired as equity research analysts for a two-year period.
 Re-employed experienced equity research analysts with at least 5 years experience will get help too, with 50 per cent of salaries co-funded for a one-year period.